 If the complainant believes that their complaint has not been fully addressed at Stage 1, they may request a Governor investigation.
-This should be done in writing (preferably on the Complaint Form (see Appendix A for the contact details of the Chair of Governors, and Appendix B for a copy of the form).
+This should be done in writing, preferably on the Complaint Form (see Appendix A for the contact details of the Chair of Governors, and Appendix B for a copy of the form).
+The form should be returned to the Clerk to the governing body within 10 school working days from the date of the Stage 1 outcome letter.
+A request to move to Stage 2 will not normally be accepted after 10 days and will be at governors' discretion.